A Novel Plug-and-Play Approach for Adversarially Robust Generalization: Main Results

-\begin{theorem} For any general norm $\|\cdot\|$, and any activation function, the optimal solution for the problem specified in Eq. \eqref{eq:2layer_gen1} can be solved by following difference of convex functions. \end{theorem} \begin{proof} As $\log(\cdot)$ and $\exp(\cdot)$ are monotonically increasing functions, the adversarial problem specified in Eq. \eqref{eq:2layer_gen1} can be equivalently expressed as:
+\begin{theorem} For any general norm $\|\cdot\|$, and any activation function, the optimal solution for the problem specified in Eq. \eqref{eq:2layer_gen1} can be solved using difference of convex functions. \end{theorem} \begin{proof} As $\log(\cdot)$ and $\exp(\cdot)$ are monotonically increasing functions, the adversarial problem specified in Eq. \eqref{eq:2layer_gen1} can be equivalently expressed as:

 where we have dropped the subscript (i) for brevity, as it is clear that the above problem is solved for each sample.
 The objective function of the above problem can be equivalently represented as: